-Eastpointe Housing Commission is a public housing agency in Eastpointe, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of May 20th, 2019, Eastpointe Housing Commission has 1 waiting lists that are open now or opening soon.
+Eastpointe Housing Commission is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Eastpointe Housing Commission serves Center Line, Clinton Township, Eastpointe, Fraser, Grosse Pointe, Grosse Pointe Farms, Grosse Pointe Woods, Harper Woods, Harrison Township, Roseville, St. Clair Shores, Sterling Heights and Warren.

 As of June 30th, 2022, it is not known if Eastpointe Housing Commission is processing Section 8 Housing Choice Voucher portability requests for porting in due to the COVID-19 pandemic.

 As of 04/08/2019, Eastpointe Housing Commission is billing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the HUDs most recent Voucher Management System report, Eastpointe Housing Commission manages 123 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each as of September 30th, 2021: